 When I finish a chapter, I go straight back to the notes and ask, "what happens next?".
 There are a few elements I address.
 Logical follow-on events that address the previous points made, (not just the previous chapter), then you get elements of the main plot or subplots popping up.
 Ideally, you want to address things that have happened, there's nothing worse than reading something for an author to forget all about it and leave something hanging when it's not concluded.
 You also want progression, something new happening to continue to keep the reader's interest.
 These new points allow you to tick things off the list of events that haven't happened.
 Some events happen slowly over time, you get a lot of scenes out of a single bullet point from your notes because characters can sometimes take only so much emotion or information in any given instance.

 I also stopped typing perfect scenes from the first word of a new document.
 I aim for sixty percent quality, not a hundred.
-I write the whole chapter, or whole scenes, and let days go by.
+I write the whole chapter, or whole scenes, and then move on.
 Then, I reread, see the problems, and zip back in.
 I do that repeatedly until I can read the whole thing and sit back ultimately pleased by having addressed the previously mentioned points, while also showing progression.
 Then, I edit and spell check, sometimes I have to fact-check canon spelling or events.
 That's a finished chapter, and we're right back to square one with the next.

 Hopefully, you can see the process now, and understand where my time actually goes.
 I have resolved to write faster, and I'm actively devoting more time to the story.
 I want the chapters to come out faster, while still taking the time each chapter needs, but I don't want to waste anyone's time.
 Bear with me, and I will get the story done.

 On a completely unrelated topic, I have some very good news...
-I am four months pregnant with my third child and I'm guaranteeing it'll also be the last, haha.
-Don't know about the hub, but if he refuses, I'll be getting the snip, lmao!!!. we'll find out the gender on the 4th of June and this one is due in late October.
+I just had my third child and I'm guaranteeing it'll also be the last, haha.
+Baby Erika was born on 26th October 2021!

 A Little About Me